kimchi-project/kimchi/src/wok/plugins/kimchi/docs/API.md

 * resume: Resume a suspended domain.
 The process is restarted from the state where it was frozen by calling "suspend".

+* migrate: Migrate a virtual machine to a remote server, only support live mode without block migration.
+    * remote_host: IP address or hostname of the remote server.
+    * user: User to log on at the remote server.

 ### Sub-resource: Virtual Machine Screenshot

 **URI:** /plugins/kimchi/vms/*:name*/screenshot